 Summer BBQ: The Ultimate C&TH Guide

-The heatwave is in full swing, and what better way to celebrate than with a BBQ?
-New rules allow socially distanced meetings with friends, meaning those of us lucky enough to have a garden can enjoy the delights of dining al fresco with friends.
+The heatwave continues, and what better way to celebrate than with a BBQ?
+New rules allow outdoor gatherings with up to 30 guests, meaning those of us lucky enough to have a garden can enjoy the delights of dining al fresco with friends.
 Here are some top tips for stepping your BBQ game up a notch, from seafood grill recipes to the best sides and salads to serve.

 The C&TH Guide to a Summer BBQ